MadToast/flying-boat-android/README.md

-# hidro-aviao-android
+# flying-boat-android
-HidroAvião is an unofficial android Floatplane client.
+FlyingBoat is an unofficial android Floatplane client.
 This is the repository containing the code for the android and androidTV app.